Tooth decay: Other factors

 such as cadmium, mimic the calcium ion, and therefore exposure to them may promote tooth decay.

 Poverty is also a significant social determinant for oral health.
 Dental caries have been linked with lower socio-economic status and can be considered a disease of poverty.

 Forms are available for risk assessment for caries when treating dental cases; this system uses the evidence-based Caries Management by Risk Assessment (CAMBRA).
-It is unknown if the identification of high-risk individuals leads to more effective long-term patient management that prevents caries initiation and arrests or reverses the progression of lesions.
+It is unknown if identifying high-risk individuals leads to more effective long-term patient management that prevents caries initiation and arrests or reverses lesion progression.

 Saliva also contains iodine and EGF.
 EGF results are effective in cellular proliferation, differentiation, and survival.
 Salivary EGF, which seems also regulated by dietary inorganic iodine, plays an important physiological role in the maintenance of oral (and gastro-oesophageal) tissue integrity, and, on the other hand, iodine is effective in the prevention of dental caries and oral health.

 Pathophysiology

 Microbe communities attach to tooth surface and create a biofilm.
 As the biofilm grows, an anaerobic environment forms from the oxygen being used.
 Microbes use sucrose and other dietary sugars as a food source.
-The dietary sugars go through anaerobic fermentation pathways, producing lactate.
+Anaerobic fermentation metabolizes dietary sugars and produces lactate.
 The lactate is excreted from the cell onto the tooth enamel, then ionizes.
 The lactate ions demineralize the hydroxyapatite crystals, causing the tooth to degrade.

 The progression of pit and fissure caries resembles two triangles with their bases meeting along the junction of enamel and dentin.

 Teeth are bathed in saliva and have a coating of bacteria on them (biofilm) that continually forms.
-The development of biofilm begins with pellicle formation.
+Biofilm development begins with pellicle formation.
 Pellicle is an acellular proteinaceous film that covers the teeth.
-Bacteria colonize on the teeth by adhering to the pellicle-coated surface.
+Bacteria colonize the teeth by adhering to the pellicle-coated surface.
 Over time, a mature biofilm is formed, creating a cariogenic environment on the tooth surface.

 The minerals in the hard tissues of the teeth – enamel, dentin, and cementum – are constantly undergoing demineralization and remineralization.
 Dental caries result when the demineralization rate is faster than the remineralization, producing net mineral loss, which occurs when there is an ecologic shift within the dental biofilm from a balanced population of microorganisms to a population that produces acids and can survive in an acid environment.